-For millions of young people around the world, aspiring to leave behind poverty, discrimination and inequality, the skills of mental health and inner wellbeing are critical to positively transform their life trajectories.
+For millions of young people around the world, aspiring to leave behind poverty, discrimination and inequality, the skills of mental health and wellbeing are critical to positively transform their life trajectories.

+Investing in youth wellbeing supports a girl in completing her education.
+It can strengthen a young man’s resolve to advocate for gender equality.
 And it will help the next generation forge a path forward for their communities, in the face of the climate crisis.

-At WorldBeing our goal is to support marginalized and vulnerable youth, particularly girls and young women in low- and middle-income countries, to build the skills to access their inner wellbeing.
+At WorldBeing, our goal is to empower marginalized and vulnerable youth, particularly girls and young women in low- and middle-income countries, with the skills of mental health and wellbeing.
 By working with the youth of today, we sow the seeds of a better world for the generations of tomorrow.

-Why We Focus on Inner Wellbeing
+Why We Focus on Youth Wellbeing.

-Research has shown that successful cultivation of mental health and inner wellbeing is the product of skills such as self-discovery, agency, and resilience—and that these skills can be learned and harnessed to unlock the aspirations of young people so they can change their circumstances and thrive.
+Research has shown that successful cultivation of youth mental health and wellbeing is the product of skills such as self-discovery, agency, and resilience—and that these skills can be learned and harnessed to unlock the aspirations of young people so they can change their circumstances and thrive.

-Our evidence-based programs provide marginalized, economically disadvantaged, and underserved youth the skills that support them to flourish, despite the significant societal and socioeconomic challenges they face.
+Our evidence-based wellbeing programs provide marginalized, economically disadvantaged, and underserved youth the skills that support them to flourish, despite the significant societal and socioeconomic challenges they face.

-Innovative Training.
 Rigorous Research.
 Measurable results.

 Our 15 years of innovation and rigorous research has led to well-documented impacts on Sustainable Development Goals (SDGs) such as SDG 3: Good Health and Well-Being, SDG 4: Quality Education, and SDG 5: Gender Equality.

-Meet the team
+Meet the Team.

 At WorldBeing, we’ve built an experienced, global team committed to the potential within each of us to transcend and transform poverty, conflict, and oppression.